stoerr/AIGenPipeline/examples/differentialReTranslation/README.md

 translation of an original text, and, after adding some manual corrections, to apply such a differential re-translation.

-In addition to the mentioned text fields the application has a button "Translate" after the original text that reads the general instructions and the original text and writes the translation into the "automatically translated original text", a "Differential re-translation" button that performs this action, and an "Examples" at the top that drop down list that fills the fields with one of several predefined examples.
+In addition to the mentioned text fields the application has a button "Translate" after the original text that reads the instructions and the original text and writes the translation into the "automatically translated original text", a "Differential re-translation" button that performs this action, and an "Examples" at the top that drop down list that fills the fields with one of several predefined examples.